2009 Los Angeles mayoral election

-The 2009 election for Mayor of Los Angeles took place on March 3, 2009.
-Incumbent mayor Antonio R. Villaraigosa was re-elected overwhelming and faced no serious opponent.
+The 2009 Los Angeles mayoral election took place on March 3, 2009.
+Incumbent mayor Antonio R. Villaraigosa was re-elected overwhelmingly and faced no serious opponent.
 Villaraigosa would have faced a run-off against second place-finisher Walter Moore had he failed to win a majority of the vote.
 Villaraigosa won the election despite having generally unfavorable approval ratings.
 He was credited with winning because more well-known and better-funded candidates, such as developer Rick Caruso, declined to run.

 Municipal elections in California, including Mayor of Los Angeles, are officially nonpartisan; candidates' party affiliations do not appear on the ballot.